dis-orientation/xyz/index.md

 ---
-title: XYZ Disorientation
+title: XYZ Dis-orientation
 layout: default
 ---

-## Join XYZ disorientation!
+## Join XYZ Dis-orientation!

 This is an example home page for the example university.